pl3onasm/Peano/README.md

 # Peano database

 This database provides the necessary predicates in order to do some basic arithmetic with Peano numbers in Prolog.
-It uses important techniques such as tail-recursion, accumulator-passing, wrapper predicates, and the use of the is/2 operator, and so may serve as a good example when studying these techniques in a course on Logic Programming.
+It uses important techniques such as tail-recursion, accumulator-passing, wrapper predicates, and the use of the is/2 predicate, and so may serve as a good example when studying these techniques in a course on Logic Programming.

 ## 🔹 Example queries for the Peano database